 Are you looking for a way to expand your business?
 Government contracts can be very lucrative, offering exposure and the potential for future work.
 However, they can also be complex to navigate and it helps to know the lay of the land before you start.
-Let's walk through the things you should know before submitting your first bid.
+Let's walk through the best tips from top government contractors that you should know before submitting your first bid.

 1. What's a subcontractor?